Dear reader of ADxS.org, please excuse the disruption.

 1.4.
 Obesity and addictive behavior

-In ADHD, the potential for addiction is significantly increased overall.
+With ADHD, the potential for addiction is significantly increased overall.
 This applies to legal addictive substances such as smoking, caffeine, alcohol or food as well as illegal addictive substances such as marijuana, amphetamines or cocaine.

 Amphetamines, cocaine and marijuana - in specific forms - are effective as drugs.

 The difference between addictive substances and drugs is that addictive substances (including nicotine) have a rapid onset and address a very high number of the respective receptors, whereas drugs rise and fall slowly, occupy only a small proportion of the receptors and therefore do not cause intoxication-like states.
-As with any substance, the dose makes the poison.28
+As with any substance, the dose makes the poison.29

 2. ADHD and eating disorders